wildpiggie/Kotlin-JsonLibrary/README.md

 ## Model

-To represent JSON data, the library follows a strongly-typed approach with classes (prefixed with "Json") representing the different types of JSON elements:
+To represent JSON data, the library follows a strongly typed approach with classes (prefixed with "Json") representing the different types of JSON elements:

 - Object
 - Array